-- 2.1.
-A trustful and well-functioning insurance market improves consumers' financial health7 and it is beneficial for society as a whole. - 2.2.
+2.1.
+A trustful and well-functioning insurance market improves consumers' financial health and it is beneficial for society as a whole.

+2.2.
 On top of risk-based actuarial tariffs (expected cost of claims) and premium adjustments to take into account costs of service (e.g. commissions paid to distribution channels and other overheads like taxes, salaries, etc.), some insurance product manufacturers further adjust the premium using a number of different techniques which are unrelated to the risk profile of the consumer and the cost of service.
-For example, consumers may be charged a different premium based on personal behavioural characteristics such as their price elasticity, propensity to shop around at the renewal stage or the customer's life-time value estimation "score" during the tenure with the manufacturer.
-It is also a common practice to adjust the premium to the market price offered by competitors. - 2.3.
-Such pricing techniques, here referred to as differential pricing practices, 8 are not new for the insurance sector.
+For example, consumers may be charged a different premium based on personal behavioral characteristics such as their price elasticity, propensity to shop around at the renewal stage or the customer's life-time value estimation "score" during the tenure with the manufacturer.
+It is also a common practice to adjust the premium to the market price offered by competitors.

+2.3.
+Such pricing techniques, here referred to as differential pricing practices, are not new for the insurance sector.
 However, advances in technologies such as Artificial Intelligence (AI) and the greater availability of new datasets (Big Data), enable insurance firms to increasingly tailor the premium paid by consumers to their personal behaviours and characteristics.
-Technological advances also make it possible to increasingly automate and implement at scale differential pricing practices, therefore increasingly affecting a larger number of consumers and raising important concerns of possible detrimental outcomes for consumers. - 2.4.
+Technological advances also make it possible to increasingly automate and implement at scale differential pricing practices, therefore increasingly affecting a larger number of consumers and raising important concerns of possible detrimental outcomes for consumers.

+2.4.
 Market competition is an important driver of differential pricing practices: over the past years the European non-life insurance sector has experienced an increasingly competitive environment, in which insurance firms not only compete on services and cover offered, but also increasingly on price.
 This is the result of a wide range of factors such as the entry of new competitors or consumers becoming more price sensitive (e.g., use of comparison websites).
+And, while price competition is welcomed, as it delivers better outcomes for consumers, some types of differential pricing practices can lead to unfair treatment of some consumers.